8 Day Road Trip

 Overnight at a homestay in Kaza.

-Overnight stay at a hotel in Sangla.
+Overnight stay at a hotel in Kalpa / Rampur.

 Experiece the best of McLedoganj with this short weekend trek.
 Trek & camp overnight at Triund.
 With Pink House\'s state of the art camping gear, trek to 9500 feet to reach Triund and camp overnight with millions of Himalayanstars.
 Be it Paragliding, or touring around McLeodganj, or climbing mountains, amazing packages.
 Trek & camp overnight at Triund.
 With Pink House\'s state of the art camping gear, trek to 9500 feet to reach Triund and camp overnight.